EricMGustafson/fs-journal/quizzes/week07.md

 **8.** What is the purpose of the `key` attribute when using `v-for` on an element?
 <!-- enter you answer in the space below -->
 ```
+The key attribute is how the v-for loop keeps track of which data item it has iterated through
 ```
 **9.** What is the `<slot>` element and what is it used for?
 <!-- enter you answer in the space below -->